t0rakka/mango/docs/installation/setup.md

     sudo ninja install

 Above uses ninja as build system, cmake users know what time it is.
 If you want to use the default (make) just omit the -G "Ninja" parameter.
 Configure the cmake options before building to tune the library size and dependencies to your taste.

+Xlib, Xcb and Wayland backends are compiled together when their packages are found; the active one is chosen at runtime. `libdecor-0-dev` / `libdecor` is optional at configure time but needed for window chrome on GNOME Wayland (title bar, move, resize).
+Hyprland and KWin draw decorations themselves.
+A successful Wayland+libdecor configure prints `Wayland (libdecor)` under `[WindowSystem]`; `Wayland` alone means libdecor was not found.

 <h2><img src="logo-apple.png" alt="logo" width="80"/> macOS</h2>